gjbex/atools/README.md

 `atools` requires at least Python 2.7.x, but only uses the standard library.

-Currently, PBS torque, Adaptive Computing Moab, and SUN Grid Engine are supported.
+Currently, PBS torque, Adaptive Computing Moab, SUN Grid Engine and Slurm workload manager are supported.

 ## Installing